-- Minerals and Mining Act, 2006 (Act 703), which is the parent legislation that consolidates the law relating to minerals and mining. - The Minerals and Mining (Amendment) Act, 2015 (Act 900), amends the Minerals and Mining Act, 2006 (Act 703) in areas such as royalty payments and small scale mining. - Minerals Commission Act, 1993 (Act 450), which establishes the Minerals Commission, which is the regulatory body for the mining sector, provides for its composition and prescribes its functions relating to the regulation and management of the utilisation of minerals. - Minerals (Royalties) Regulations 2009, which provides for the payment of royalties by license holders. - Minerals and Mining (General) Regulations, 2012 (LI 2173), which prescribes guidelines for the mining industry on matters such as staffing, disposal of minerals, mineral rights and reconnaissance, prospecting and mining operations. - Minerals and Mining (Explosives) Regulations, 2012 (Ll 2177), which regulates the use of explosives in the sector. - Minerals and Mining (Licensing) Regulations, 2012 (LI 2176), which prescribes the procedures for obtaining, maintaining licenses and transferring licenses. - Minerals and Mining (Health, Safety and Technical) Regulations, 2012 (LI 2182), which regulates safety, health and technical operation parameters in the industry. - Minerals and Mining (Support Services) Regulations, 2012 (LI 2174), which regulates entities that provide auxiliary services to the mining sector. - Minerals Development Fund Act 2016 (Act 912), which establishes a Minerals Development Fund to address the development challenges affecting mining communities by setting aside 20 percent of mineral royalties received by the
+- Minerals and Mining Act, 2006 (Act 703), which is the parent legislation that consolidates the law relating to minerals and mining. - The Minerals and Mining (Amendment) Bill, 2014, which amends the Minerals and Mining Act, 2006 (Act 703) in areas such as royalty payments and small scale mining (This Bill has recently been passed by Parliament but has not yet been assented to by The President and gazetted and so it is not in force, not in the public domain and therefore unavailable for this review). - Minerals Commission Act, 1993 (Act 450), which establishes the Minerals Commission, which is the regulatory body for the mining sector, provides for its composition and prescribes its functions relating to the regulation and management of the utilisation of minerals. - Environmental Protection Agency Act, 1994 (Act 490), which consolidates the law relating to environmental protection. - Minerals (Royalties) Regulations 2009, which provides for the payment of royalties by license holders. - Minerals and Mining (General) Regulations, 2012 (LI 2173), which prescribes guidelines for the mining industry on matters such as staffing, disposal of minerals, mineral rights and reconnaissance, prospecting and mining operations. - Minerals and Mining (Explosives) Regulations, 2012 (LI 2177), which regulates the use of explosives in the sector. - Minerals and Mining (Licensing) Regulations, 2012 (LI 2176), which prescribes the procedures for obtaining, maintaining licenses and transferring licenses. - Minerals and Mining (Health, Safety and Technical) Regulations, 2012 (LI 2182), which regulates safety, health and technical operation parameters in the industry.

+- Minerals and Mining (Support Services) Regulations, 2012 (LI 2174), which regulates entities that provide auxiliary services to the mining sector. - Environmental Assessment Regulations, 1999 (LI 1652), which prescribes the procedure for acquiring and maintaining an environmental permit.